 Ready to start homesteading but don’t know where to begin?
 Are you a city kid like me and have to learn all your homesteading skills from scratch?
 I am genuinely excited to share these homesteading titles with you as you begin your journey towards self-sufficiency.
 Books are among my greatest, most effective homestead mentors.
 Even after homesteading for a number of years, I’m still collecting great books.
 Continue reading “Homesteading Books: Beginning Basics”

 What does genealogy (or family history, if you prefer) have to do with the homestead kids?
 Everything!
-To hear me out and find some kids activities in genealogy, just keep on reading!
+Let us share with you our pitch for the importance of genealogy on the family homestead as well as an assortment of over 15 meaningful kids activities in family history.
+These are fun for both you and them so be ready to jump in, too!
 Continue reading “Homestead Kids Activities in Genealogy”

 I’m hopeful all the adults out there have their own 72-hour-kits, but what about baby?
 Here’s a list of the basic supplies you might want to include in your baby’s bug out bag.
 There’s even a free printable at the end!
 Continue reading “Bug Out Bag List for Baby”

 Have you heard the term “permaculture” but aren’t sure what it means?
 What does permaculture have to do with growing your own food and becoming more self-sufficient.
 Let Mr. Levi from permacultured Realeyes Homestead explain the basics of permaculture for every gardener and homesteader.
 Continue reading “Introduction to Permaculture”